 - Co-marketing: Multiple brands publish and promote a content asset (whitepaper, ebook, research study) and share the resulting leads — assuming the asset is gated through a landing page; the CMI study above is a good example.

 - Social syndication: An agreement between two brands to promote each other’s content via social media, usually aimed at driving traffic to said content.
 Sometimes referred to as “content swapping.”

 - Guest blogging: Your brand creates content for exclusive publication on another company’s blog.
 This builds backlinks to your site but is a less scalable syndication strategy.
 Results are one-off.

-- PPC Promotion: You pay a content syndication service to advertise/recommend your assets on relevant sites or search engine results pages.
-Forrester predicts U.S. marketing companies will spend over $27 billion on display advertising and over $33 billion on search marketing by 2016.
+- PPC Promotion: You pay a content syndication service to advertise/recommend your assets on relevant sites or search engine results pages. eMarketer predicts digital ad spend to outpace traditional advertising spending in 2019.